01 of 02

 How to Install a Curved Shower Rod

 Installing a curved shower rod is easy if you follow this tutorial.
 You do not have to drill new holes back from your original shower rod.
 By doing that you complicate the installation and reduce the benefit of the curved shower rod.
-Moving the curved rod back 3 inches toward you will crowd you more than before.
-Also, by moving the rod back as some would suggest, you end up with old holes that now need to be patched, filled and painted.
+Moving the curved rod back three inches toward you will crowd you more than before.
+Also, by moving the rod back, you end up with old holes that now need to be patched, filled, and painted.
 Both are bad results we want you to avoid.

 Here are some tips to make the install easy.

-- Remove old shower rod and brackets: using a screwdriver, remove the 4 screws holding the old shower rod in place.
+- Remove Old Shower Rod and Brackets: Using a screwdriver, remove the four screws holding the old shower rod in place.

 If your old shower curtain mounting bracket was installed with the holes oriented horizontally instead of vertically, you need to use the screw hole furthest from the tub as the top hole of the new bracket.
 If the new bracket does not cover the other old hole, then it will need to be patched, and the wall touched up with paint.